 6. NBA Street

 There’s a good chance this game defines my college career along with NFL Blitz on the Nintendo 64.
-I kind of stumbled onto this game, too, when I first got my PS2.
+I kind of stumbled onto this one, too, when I first got my PS2.
 I had no idea it was going to be so good, and I never would have guessed the amount of time my friends would spend playing head-to-head.
 For those in the know, 40 Street was legendary.

 7. NBA Live 06

 I played this game with a friend of mine for about two years straight.
 We didn’t play anything else.
-He would always be the Cleveland Cavaliers with LeBron James, and I would always be the Sonics with Ray Allen.
+He would always be the Cleveland Cavaliers with a young LeBron James, and I would always be the Sonics with Ray Allen.
 He won every time, until I put Marcus Camby on the Sonics at center.
 Once that happened, we were 50-50 on wins and had a great rivalry.

 8. Ace Combat 4: Shattered Skies

 Another game I just kind of stumble into, but wow what a find.
 Anyone my age who grew up watching Top Gun always wanted a great fighter pilot game.
-For some reason, though, this wasn’t a very popular genre.
+For some reason, though, this wasn’t a popular genre.
 Ace Combat 4 was incredible.
 It put you in the pilot’s seat for some of the most intense gameplay ever.
 My only complaint: no two-player action.

 9. God of War II